petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/connecting-the-vpn.md

 ## Check the VPN Server Response

-To verify that your VPN is connected to your DXP Cloud environment successfully, run a `curl` command to test the connection:
+To verify that your VPN is connected to your Liferay Cloud environment successfully, run a `curl` command to test the connection:

-1. In the DXP Cloud environment (in the same environment you connected to the VPN), navigate to the `liferay` service.
+1. In the Liferay Cloud environment (in the same environment you connected to the VPN), navigate to the `liferay` service.

 1. Click on the Shell tab to access the `liferay` service's shell.